frescoraja/carousel.vim/README.md

 ## Dependencies

-This is the current list of plugins that frescoraja-vim-themes integrates.
-They are not required.
+This is the current list of plugins that frescoraja-vim-themes integrates (They are not required)

 ### Plugins